-• The multiplicity for the Consists of role requires that at least two instances of any combination of Deep Water Route Centreline and Deep Water Route Part must be included for the association to exist.
+- The multiplicity for the Consists of role requires that at least two instances of any combination of Deep Water Route Centreline and Deep Water Route Part must be included for the association to exist. - The Deep Water Route may additionally be associated to the aids to navigation marking the components of the Route using the association Aids to Navigation Association (see clause 25.2).